×

 Sayings are a culture’s way of passing distilled wisdom to the next generation.
 They reflect where a culture has been and allow the inquiring language learner a deeper appreciation of the language.

-And beyond the moral and cultural lessons taught, sayings are perfectly structured insights and are therefore a great way to learn new vocabulary and Spanish grammar.
+Beyond the moral and cultural lessons taught, sayings are perfectly structured insights and are therefore a great way to learn new vocabulary and Spanish grammar.
+Below, we’ve got plenty of colorful and insightful Spanish ones for you.

 1. Año nuevo, vida nueva — New year, new me